kreativan/DropzoneProcesswire/README.md

 // get page images/files to add to dropzone field
 $dropzone->getPageFiles($page->images)

-// add image to page,
+// add image/file to the page,
 $dropzone->fileToPage($page, $field_name = "images", $allowed_files = [])

-// delete image from a page
+// delete image/file from a page
 $dropzone->deletePageFile($page, "images")

 // Add image/file to the page with a json response. fileToPage() + json response